princeOfBengal/momotaro/docs/sources.md

 as CBZ archives into the user's library, and records the source linkage so a future scheduler can re-check those series for new releases.

-**Phase 1 (current):** MangaDex search + manual download into a chosen library or existing series.
-Source linkage is recorded automatically on download and can also be set manually from the same page.
+Title search, manual chapter selection, and scheduled auto-checks are all wired up.
+Source linkage is recorded automatically on download and can also be set manually from the per-manga URL manager.
+Successful per-manga schedules dispatch missing chapters through the same download queue.

-**Available source adapters:**
+**Available source adapters** (registered in [server/src/sources/index.js](../server/src/sources/index.js); enumerated by `GET /api/sources`):

-- **MangaDex** — full support (search, series detail, chapter listing, image download)
+- **MangaDex** — full support (search, series detail, chapter listing, image download).
-- **WeebCentral** — full support (search, series detail, chapter listing, image download).
-HTML-scraping based; no auth, no Cloudflare gate.
+- **WeebCentral** — full support (HTML-scraping; no auth, no Cloudflare gate).
 See [WeebCentral notes](#weebcentral-notes) below.
-- **MangaBall** — full support (search, series detail, chapter listing, image download).
-Uses MangaBall's own `/api/v1/` REST endpoints with Laravel-style CSRF; session is warmed lazily and cached for 10 minutes.
+- **MangaBall** — full support (uses MangaBall's own `/api/v1/` REST endpoints with Laravel-style CSRF; session warmed lazily and cached for 10 minutes).
 See [MangaBall notes](#mangaball-notes) below.
+- **MangaTaro** — full support (uses the site's `/auth/*` JSON API; chapter list requires a time-derived MD5 token reproduced server-side, page list is open).
+- **MangaDotNet** — full support (clean `/api/*` REST surface from a React Router v7 SSR app; no auth, no token).
+- **ComiKuro** — full support via the site's allowlisted CORS proxy.
+ComiKuro is itself a metadata aggregator; chapter pages are pinned to the kaliscan upstream through `https://api.comikuro.to/api/_proxy/proxy`.
 - **comix.to** — partial support (search, series detail, URL recording, cross-source linkage).
 Chapter listing and image fetching are gated by an obfuscated JS-VM security token; see [comix.to limitations](#comixto-limitations) below.
-- **MangaKakalot** — partial support (search, series detail synthesised from the search response, URL recording, cross-source linkage).
+- **MangaKakalot** — partial support (search, series detail synthesised from the search response, URL recording).
 Chapter listing and image pages are blocked by Cloudflare's interactive JS challenge; see [MangaKakalot limitations](#mangakakalot-limitations) below.
-- **MangaFire** — partial support (URL-paste search, series detail and **full chapter list** scraped from the openly-served series page, scheduler diff works against the chapter list, URL recording, cross-source linkage).
+- **MangaFire** — partial support (URL-paste search, series detail and **full chapter list** scraped from the openly-served series page, scheduler diff works).
 Image fetch is blocked by Cloudflare Turnstile on the reader AJAX; see [MangaFire limitations](#mangafire-limitations) below.

 The reference projects called out in the spec — [keiyoushi/extensions-source](https://github.com/keiyoushi/extensions-source)